 Meet Faizah, FGM Survivor from Uganda

 Faizah grew up in Sudan with the expectation that all girls would undergo female genital circumcision (considered widely as mutilation or FGM).
-In Faizah’s tribe, the procedure is a long culturally practiced method considered an induction into proper womanhood and is typically conducted on girls as young as five.
+In Faizah’s tribe, the procedure is a long culturally practiced method considered an induction into proper womanhood and is typically done to girls as young as five.

-Faizah was seven when she underwent female genital cutting in conditions that continue to haunt her.
-Conducted in an unsanitized home and with no anesthesia, the experience left her in excruciating pain and with horrific memories.
+Faizah was seven when she underwent female genital cutting.
+The conditions of her FGM continue to haunt her.
+Performed in an unsanitized home and with no anesthesia, the experience left her in excruciating pain and with horrific memories.
 The first procedure was considered a failure, so her elders sent her to have it done a second time.
 This time, she endured even more horrific pain as the procedure was more aggressive and done again with no anesthesia.

 The long-term consequences of FGM left Faizah with physical ailments such as recurring infections, years of insomnia, and difficult births with each of her five children.
 When Faizah had her own daughters, she knew that she needed to do all she could to prevent them from experiencing the same pain she had.